Sultan bin Saqr Al Qasimi II: Secession

 Sultan's rule was plagued by attempts at secession, not only by Al Heera, but also Kalba, Dibba, Fujairah, Dhaid, Al Khan and Hamriyah.
-Having lost the effective control of the East coast and the interior, he relied on British interventions in order to retain control even of his diminished coastal holding.
+Having lost the effective control of the East coast and the interior to Khalid bin Ahmad Al Qasimi, Sultan relied on British interventions in order to retain control even of his diminished coastal holding.
 In trying to allow access to the interior for geologists exploring for oil under the terms of concessions he had signed, he was forced to ask Khalid bin Ahmad for help in pacifying the tribes of the East Coast and interior, particularly the Bani Qitab, paying Khalid 1500 Rupees for his intercession.

 Sultan bin Saqr died in 1951.

-Saqr, his son lost the throne in 1965, but since 1999 the crown prince is Sultan bin Muhammad, his direct grandson again, and also Ahmad, his son was deputy ruler 1990-2020 (his death, but "succeeded" by son Sultan) and was also UAE justice minister in 1972–76.
+His son, Saqr bin Sultan Al Qasimi, acceded to rule Sharjah but, a fervent Arab Nationalist, he was removed at the request of the Al Qasimi family in 1965.
+He would later return to Sharjah and mount an attempted coup in February 1972 that resulted in the death of the ruler of Sharjah and UAE founding father, Khalid bin Muhammad Al Qasimi.
+Saqr's surrender was taken by Sheikh Mohammed bin Rashid Al Maktoum at the head of the Union Defence Force.